-Four full time jailers and one part timer staff the Westlake City Jail.
-It has 13 housing cells, two detox cells, one padded cell (for suicidal and mentally ill prisoners) and two larger holding cells.
-There are two male and one female cellblock: Prisoners are separated by sex, offense and criminal background.
+Four full time and two part-time jailers staff the Westlake City Jail.
+It has 13 housing cells, 2 detox cells, 1 padded cell (for suicidal and mentally ill prisoners), and 2 larger holding cells.
+There are 2 male and 1 female cellblocks.
+Prisoners are separated by sex, offense, and criminal background.
 Prisoner food is provided by St. John-Westshore Hospital.

 Visitors 18 years old and older may visit on Sunday afternoon from 1 - 3 p.m., and Tuesday and Thursday evenings from 6:30 - 8:30 p.m.